jenri019/prueba-tecnica/README.md

 1. Navigate to the project directory: `cd your-app-route`
 2. Install the dependencies: `npm install`
 3. Run the server:
-    * `npm run dev`: Build and run the Angular application on a local development server.
+    * `npm run dev`: Build and run the React application on a local development server.
     * `npm run dev -- --open`: Similar to npm run dev.
 Automatically opens the app in your default browser.

 ### Folder structure